Integral cohomology of quotients via toric geometry: Invariants of a -module

 The following proposition is due to Simon Brandhorst.
-Among others, it has allowed to simplify the proof of Theorem \ref{degenemain}. \begin{prop} Let $X$ be a compact complex manifold and $G$ an automorphisms group of prime order $p$.
+Among others, it has allowed to simplify the proof of Theorem \ref{degenemain} via Corollary \ref{equiv1}. \begin{prop} Let $X$ be a compact complex manifold and $G$ an automorphism group of prime order $p$.
 Then

 where $\chi(\Fix G)$ is the Euler characteristic of $\Fix G$. \end{prop} \begin{proof} Let $n=\dim_{\C}X$ and $g\in G$ be a generator, the Lefschetz fixed point theorem provides: